junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The four of them even look out of place now, for being not-ghost.

-"Bobby," Dean says dumbly, voice hoarse.
+"Bobby," Dean says, slow, voice hoarse.
 He looks at them, one at a time.
 "Ellen, Jo, Ash."

 He doesn't even know all those other old hunters' names, some of them might even have passed before he's old enough for beer from Roadhouse, other names jump out from his childhood memory.
 "Caleb, Pastor Jim..."
 His voice chokes.
 He hasn't seen many of them for more than ten years now.

-Castiel puts a gentle hand on his shoulder, steadying him.
+Cas puts a gentle hand on his shoulder, steadying him.

 "How?"
 Sam asks, in a similar choked voice, swallowing hard.

 "Heaven cracked open like an egg shell."
 Ash explains calmly, in a scientific manner, just like he used to be when they were doing research on Apocalypse.
 "I was hanging around in the wild when their rooms crashed down like paper house.
 People wake up from their Heaven dream loops and start walking around.
 I found some of them using my soul-locator -- I showed you last time you went there, if you still remember -- met Ellen and Jo, and a few other folks.
 More joined later.
 But none of us knew what's happening.
 We didn't run into any angels, just some white-black chunks of lights here and there.
 The whole place is shaking like kid's toy blocks, think *Earthquake* or *The Poseidon Adventure*."

 "And then we found the Heaven's prison, and we found Bobby."
 Ellen walks over, telling them.
-Then turns to Bobby, "I still haven't figured out how you could get yourself locked up when you are in Heaven."
+Then turns to Bobby, a little amused, "I still haven't figured out how you could get yourself locked up when you are in Heaven."

-Bobby shrugs slightly, "For helping those idijts, of course."
+Bobby shrugs, answering drily, "For helping those idijts, of course."

 "Anyway," Ash continues.
 "No angel guards in the prison area, either, just as empty as anywhere else.
 So we busted Bobby out."